brownseanh/brownseanh.github.io/README.md

 # Sean's Portfolio
-#### This is a personal work repository for my code and programming projects
+#### This is a personal work repository for my code and programming projects.

 ## Projects